gravity182/homeserver/Installation.md

     └── xxx
 ```

-You're free to change the paths as you'd like though.
-Just to remember to reflect the changes in the `values.yaml`.
+You're free to change the paths as you'd like.
+Just remember to reflect the changes in the `values.yaml`.

 The names of sub-folders for torrent downloads (movies, tv, etc.) are controlled by a download category you use.
 If you set a `movies` category for Radarr-initiated downloads, the respective `/data/torrents/movies` directory will be created by qBittorrent automatically.
 E.g. your qBittorrent setup can look like this: